I’ve been a seeker on the spiritual path since as long as I can remember….

 And as I searched for the answers, I became an eternal seeker.

 From Conversations with God to the Tibetan Book of Living and Dying, from Osho to Abraham Hicks, my quest for answers led me on a merry chase to try and understand the deeper meaning of life.
 In search of a teacher, I wandered between a myriad spiritual courses – Art of Living, Pyramid healing, Serenity Surrender, Nichiren Buddhism – but none made a lasting impression.
-They were either commercial ventures or after a while simply rang hollow.
 And still, my questions remained.

 Over the years, they slowly faded to the background.
 But I would often think that there was surely more to the human experience than the certainties of birth, death, and taxes.
 That we are not meant to simply run a never ending race for success and the accumulation of wealth.
 Marriage and children cannot be our only purpose, either.